4rlenrey/Notes/Cybersecurity.md

 | T | 9.37 % |
 | A | 8.34 % |

-And this is the frequency for letters in this ciphertext (Didnt include all bc it'd be really long):
+And this is the frequency for letters in this ciphertext (Didn't include all bc it'd be really long):

 | Letter | Frequency|
 | --- | ------ |